PX4/PX4-Autopilot/nuttx/configs/README.txt

 		CONFIG_CDCACM_COMPOSITE
 		  Configure the CDC serial driver as part of a composite driver (only if CONFIG_USBDEV_COMPOSITE is also defined)
+		CONFIG_CDCACM_IFNOBASE
+ 		  If the CDC driver is part of a composite device, then this may need to
+		  be defined to offset the CDC/ACM interface numbers so that they are unique and contiguous.
+When used with the Mass Storage driver, the correct value for this offset is zero.
 		CONFIG_CDCACM_EP0MAXPACKET
 		  Endpoint 0 max packet size.
 Default 64.
 		CONFIG_CDCACM_EPINTIN